ymann/ClubsAtPenn/README.md

 A website to facilitate community building in academic institutions

 ## Setup
-The DB is not yet on the cloud.
+The DB is not yet up.
 To run locally, navigate to 'main' directory and run "mongod --dbpath ./data/db"